Checkbox Group: Use Cases

 <lion-checkbox-indeterminate mixed-state label="Scientists">

-label="Isaac Newton"
+<lion-checkbox label="Isaac Newton" .choiceValue="${'Isaac Newton'}"></lion-checkbox>

-label="Galileo Galilei"
+<lion-checkbox label="Galileo Galilei" .choiceValue="${'Galileo Galilei'}"></lion-checkbox>

-<lion-checkbox-indeterminate mixed-state slot="checkbox" label="Old Greek scientists">
+<lion-checkbox-indeterminate mixed-state label="Old Greek scientists">

-<lion-checkbox slot="checkbox" label="Plato" .choiceValue=${'Plato'}></lion-checkbox>
+<lion-checkbox label="Plato" .choiceValue="${'Plato'}"></lion-checkbox>

-label="Pythagoras"
+<lion-checkbox label="Pythagoras" .choiceValue="${'Pythagoras'}"></lion-checkbox>

 </lion-checkbox-indeterminate>